jgibbons-cp/datadog/app-java/README.md

 - Export your
 [RUM Application ID](https://app.datadoghq.com/rum/list?from_ts=1633643340056&to_ts=1633729740056&live=true)
 in 'Edit Application' with ```export APPLICATION_ID=<APPLICATION_ID>```
+- By default the application will use mysql with the sample employees database.
+  You can use the environment variables DB_HOST and DB to switch to a different database host and db.
 - ```cd datadog/app-java/docker/```
 - Build the app
   - ```sh build.sh```